 A martial arts instructor refers to a fitness worker who teaches others the techniques and movements of martial arts.
 Instructors can be employed at a martial arts dojo, health club or recreation center.
 Some instructors own their own schools.
 A martial artist typically focuses on one style of martial art as a specialty, as it can take years to become proficient enough to teach students.

 The qualifications for a martial arts instructor vary depending on the discipline you are teaching.
 Most will have an apprenticeship period and some will require you earn your first degree black belt in order to instruct.
-Different teaching certifications might be available for some martial arts that enable you to teach.
-Regardless of the exact qualifications, you will need some practical experience in your martial art of choice.

 As a martial arts instructor, you are responsible for planning class content and structure, performing warm ups and demonstrating the techniques of the art you teach.
 These might include sparring, throws, joint locks, chokes and kata.
 Martial arts theory and history can be weaved in throughout the class to give your students are greater sense of what they are doing.
 You are also responsible for handing out discipline when necessary, first aid and possibly some marketing activities for your class.